What Causes a Gum Boil (Fistula)?

 Gum boils go by many names, gum boil or fistula, but medically it is known as a parulus.
 It is the exit point through the gums and sometimes the bone through which an abscessed tooth drains.

 I have heard patients call it a pimple, and once it drains, pus may emanate from the fistulous tract.
 It is an obvious dental infection caused by either a gum infection (periodontal infection), a foreign body, an abscessed tooth, a split tooth, a failing root canal or a retained deciduous (baby) tooth with the permanent tooth erupting beneath it.

 Four Types of Gum Boils

-There are Four types of gum boils.
+I. There are Four types of gum boils.
 The first is a periapical abscess, meaning around the apex or tip of the root of a tooth, often called an abscessed tooth.
 The infection is around the tooth root and results in pressure build up.
 This causes pain in the bone as well as the tooth, if not relieved by extraction or root canal.
 The treatment is sometimes called a root canal abscess treatment.
 The root canal relieves the pressure as well as the discomfort.
 An extraction also relieves the pressure and discomfort.
 If it is caused by and abscessed baby tooth which leads to an early extraction, a space maintainer may be required to hold the space open for the erupting permanent tooth.
 If the permanent tooth will be erupting soon, the space maintainer is not necessary.
 If there is no erupting permanent tooth beneath, and the elected treatment is an extraction, then additional treatment of a root canal and crown or a fixed bridge are recommended.